CAT Teams Do It Best

-Cohesiveness is the process that turns a collection of individuals into something more powerful than just the grouping of talent.
-It is analogous to combining cement, sand, stone and water to create concrete – a material that is superior in its physical properties than any of its ingredients.
-Cohesiveness is the measure of gestalt, the coming together of individuals to create a team that is superior to any of its constituents.
+Commitment is the process that turns a collection of individuals into something more powerful than just the grouping of talent.
+It is analogous to combining cement, sand, stone, and water to create concrete – a material that is superior in its physical properties to any of its ingredients.
+Commitment is the measure of gestalt, the coming together of individuals to create a team that is superior to any of its constituents.

-What drives cohesiveness is the desire of the individuals to achieve a goal that they cannot achieve singly.
-But what sustains cohesiveness is the candor, respect and trust that the team members develop through their face-to-face interactions as they wrestle with the intellectual conflicts necessary to generate the best solution to a problem.
+What drives commitment is the desire of the individuals to achieve a goal that they cannot achieve singly.
+But what sustains commitment is the candor, respect, and trust that the team members develop through their face-to-face interactions as they wrestle with the intellectual conflicts necessary to generate the best solution to a problem.

 Aggressiveness is the measure of desire; how badly an individual really wants to achieve a specific goal.
-Aggressive pursuit of a goal is comparable with how badly one gasps for air after being held under water for a minute.
+Aggressive pursuit of a goal is comparable to how badly one gasps for air after being held underwater for a minute.